grosseruser/dwarf2-html/README.md

 # dwarf2-html
-Web Frontend for the Dwarf 2 Telescope
+Web Frontend for the Dwarf II (aka as Dwarf 2 or Dwarf2) Telescope

 The Dwarf II telescope is a nice toy with strengths and weaknesses.
 A weakness is the standard password (12345678) for the WIFI and, much worse, ssh root access with a standard password (rockchip).
 I can only urge every owner to fix these problems.